JyotiDuddy/Namaste-React/Days/Days4/README.md

    b.The data is simple and static. c.You dont have a unique id available.

-11. Wahts are Props in React ?
+11. Whats are Props in React ?
 Ways to?
 Ans.
 Props are the properties.
 They are used to pass data  from one component to another, usually from  parent to child.

   a.
 Read only-> Props cannnot be changed inside the child.